MetaforceWebsite/metaforce-docs/pages/gettingStarted/menubarPlugins.md

 -   `Text Search` to find records across all objects you choose` via SOSL.
 -   `ID Search` to show all field values for a particular record.
+    -   All record field values are listed.
+    -   Click field label to open view the field in salesforce.
+    -   Edit field values and save the record directly.

 Before you start,